chabad-source/melachaplug/README.md

 -   Those with motion based lights, can have the motion disabled on Shabbos and Yom Tov.
 -   Preserve energy usage during Shabbos and Yom Tov, for example of water heaters.
 -   Turn off security cameras.
--   Disbale occidental light switch triggers (advanced).
+-   Disable accidental light switch triggers (advanced).

 ## Contribute